 Third-Degree (Complete) AV Block

 In complete heart block, none of the electrical signals from the atria reach the ventricles.
-The ventricles generate their own slow backup rhythm, which is often insufficient to meet the body’s needs.
-This form almost always causes symptoms and requires prompt treatment.
+The ventricles then produce their own slow backup rhythm, which is usually not enough to meet your body’s needs.

 Why Heart Block Develops